⏰ Whenever

-Typed and DST-safe datetimes for Python, available in speedy Rust or pure Python.
+Typed and DST-safe datetimes for Python, available in Rust or pure Python.

-Do you cross your fingers every time you work with Python’s datetime—hoping that you didn’t mix naive and aware? or that you avoided its other pitfalls? or that you properly accounted for Daylight Saving Time (DST)?
+Do you cross your fingers every time you work with Python’s datetime—hoping that you didn’t mix naive and aware? or that you avoided its other pitfalls?
 There’s no way to be sure…

 ✨ Until now! ✨

-Whenever helps you write correct and type checked datetime code.
-Mistakes become red squiggles in your IDE, instead of bugs in production.
-It’s also way faster than other third-party libraries—and usually the standard library as well.
-If performance isn’t your top priority, a pure Python version is available as well.
+Whenever helps you write correct and type checked datetime code, using well-established concepts from modern libraries in other languages.
+It’s also way faster than other third-party libraries, and usually the standard library as well.
+Don’t buy the Rust hype?—don’t worry: a pure Python version is available as well.

-⚠️ Note: Whenever is in pre-1.0 beta.
-The API may change as we gather feedback and improve the library.
-Leave a ⭐️ on github if you’d like to see how this project develops!
+⚠️ Note: A 1.0 release is expected this year.
+Until then, the API may change as we gather feedback and improve the library.
+Leave a ⭐️ on GitHub if you’d like to see how this project develops!

 Note this isn’t a bug, but a design decision that DST is only considered when calculations involve two timezones.
 If you think this is surprising, you are not alone.